ChristosSamaras/DL/README.md

-This folder contains projects releated to Deep Learning and Neural Networks,
+This folder contains projects releated to Deep Learning and Neural Networks.